AdilZouitine/suraido/README.md

 I used this tool to convert my Beamer PDF presentations to PowerPoint for my thesis defense so I could put them in Google Slides and add notes.

+Why suraido?
+It's the Japanese pronunciation of "slides".

 ## Features

 - **Single file or folder support** — Process individual files or entire folders